icorncake/ansible_lab/docs/Repository.rst

     git commit -m "initial push"

+.. warning:: Make sure you use the switch -m and add a message

 Now let's set the remote repository (Gitlab) and sync our local files to the remote master

 ::